Ben Bradlee: Early career in journalism

 At loose ends after the war, Bradlee was recruited by a high school classmate in 1946 to work at the New Hampshire Sunday News, a new Sunday paper in Manchester, New Hampshire.
 The paper struggled to develop advertising revenue and circulation for two years, but was finally sold to the Manchester Union-Leader, the competing daily newspaper.
 Bradlee appealed to family friends for job leads, and gained interviews at both The Baltimore Sun and The Washington Post.
 According to Bradlee, when the train arrived in Baltimore it was raining, so he stayed on the train to Washington and was hired by The Washington Post as a reporter.
 He got to know associate publisher Phil Graham, who was the son-in-law of the publisher, Eugene Meyer.
 On November 1, 1950, Bradlee was alighting from a streetcar in front of the White House just as two Puerto Rican nationalists attempted to shoot their way into Blair House in an attempt to kill President Harry S. Truman.
-In 1951, Bradlee become assistant press attaché in the American embassy in Paris.
+In 1951, Bradlee became assistant press attaché in the American embassy in Paris.
 In 1954, Bradlee took on a new job as European correspondent for Newsweek.
 He remained overseas for another four years until he was transferred to Newsweek's Washington D.C. bureau.

 As a reporter in the 1950s, Bradlee became close friends with then-senator John F. Kennedy, who had graduated from Harvard two years before Bradlee, and lived nearby.
 In 1960, Bradlee toured with both Kennedy and Richard Nixon in their presidential campaigns.
 He later wrote a book, Conversations With Kennedy (W.W.
 Norton, 1975), recounting their relationship during those years.
 Bradlee was, at this point, Washington Bureau chief for Newsweek, a position from which he helped negotiate the sale of the magazine to The Washington Post holding company.